About the episode

 Caitlyn Collins (U.S.)

 Author of the book “Making Motherhood Work: How women manage careers and caregiving”.
 Assistant Professor of Sociology, Washington University in St. Louis.

 Robert Strand (U.S.)

 Executive Director of the Center for Responsible Business and Lecturer at the Berkeley Haas School of Business.
 PhD.
 Robert Strand researches and teaches in corporate social responsibility, the SGDs and Nordic sustainable business.

 Robert Reich (U.S.)

 Professor Robert B. Reich is Chancellor's Professor of Public Policy at the University of California at Berkeley and Senior Fellow at the Blum Center for Developing Economies.
-He served as Secretary of Labor in the Clinton administration, for which Time Magazine named him one of the ten most effective cabinet secretaries of the twentieth century.
+He served as Secretary of Labor in the Clinton administration, which introduced 12 weeks' unpaid family leave, the first legislation of its kind in the States.

 Anu Partanen (Finland)